 Gather any necessary documents for your PhD application.
 Along with the completed application form, you must also submit your research proposal and transcripts.
 International students must also submit proof of English language ability.

 You can apply all year round for PhD degrees and usually, they start in September, January and May.
 At UWS London there are two intakes of PhD students per year, January and October.

 Making Multiple PhD Applications in the UK

+Many students ask if they can apply for multiple PhDs.
+Yes, you can.
 To improve your chances of being accepted as a PhD candidate, you can make multiple applications to several universities where you find a research match, and there is little preventing you from making multiple applications to the same university.
 Just ensure that you don’t come across as unsure of which research you want to undertake, as this can damage your chances of being accepted as a candidate.

 Some universities allow you to apply for up to three PhD courses, while others limit the number of applications per year to one or two.
 If you are making multiple applications to the same university, bear in mind that it is likely that it will be the same admission team reviewing your proposals; ensure your proposals and statements are relevant to each area of study.

 Typically, universities will post the entry requirements for PhD candidates; if the details are not readily available, the admission team will be happy to provide this information and inform you of any exemptions to the entry requirements.

 For most universities, a 2:1 undergraduate honours degree and a PhD is required to get you through to the interview stage, where you will be expected to prove your project is suitable for PhD research, that you possess the academic merit and strength to finish your study, and the research can be completed in the required timeframe.
 Extensions to periods of study can be granted, but you must make a strong case for your extension requests to be considered.